How to use lube

 How do I use lubricant?

 A little usually goes a long way.
 If you’re using it for foreplay fun, then whoever’s doing the pleasuring at the time might want to rub it between their hands first to warm it up.
-If you’re using it for penetrative purposes, add a dab to the entrance of vagina, anus, or on the tip of your sex toy.
-An extra blob of lube inside the tip of a condom can give a guy added sensation, too.
+If you’re using it for penetrative purposes, add a dab to the entrance of the vagina, the anus, or on the tip of your sex toy.
+An extra blob of lube inside the tip of a condom can give a penis added sensation, too.

 How to use lube safely

-• Always clean lube off a penis or sex toy before re-entry.
+- Always clean lube off a penis or sex toy before re-entry.

-• Lubricants DON’T protect you against STIs and pregnancy.
+- Lubricants DON’T protect you against STIs and pregnancy.

-What can I use as lube?
-And what different types of lube are there?
+What different brands of lube are there?

 Common brand names include Durex, KY Jelly, Liquid Silk and Astroglide.
 These can be found in most high street chemists next to the condoms.

-Saliva: A little bit of spit can be used as lube, but water-based lubricant lasts longer (and is little less gross).
+Saliva: A little bit of spit can be used as lube, but water-based lubricant lasts longer (and is a little less gross).

 Heated lube: Creates a gentle warming sensation – great for winter sex.